All Episodes

 That is what Andrea Mitchell has just said.

-If if anything, that is politics as usual here, it's the Iraq surrender group report, the inside the beltway mentality that went together assembling it.
+If anything that is politics as usual here, it's the Iraq Surrender Group Report, the Inside the Beltway mentality that went together assembling it.

-Joseph in Brooklyn, uh, you're first as we go to the phones today.
+Joseph in Brooklyn, you're first as we go to the phones today.

 Good afternoon, Rush.

-It's been ten years since I last been on the show, and I've missed all that time speaking to you.
+It's been 10 years since I last been on the show, and I've missed all that time speaking to you.

 I wanted to point out about the issue you mentioned earlier about voting booth in the church.

-Um the reason that there was opposition to that um is because Jewish law uh disallows entering a non-Jewish house of worship.
+The reason that there was opposition to that is because Jewish law disallows entering a non-Jewish house of worship.

-And effectively, by having voting over there, it's preventing um people who follow that law um from actually voting.
+And effectively, by having voting over there, it's preventing people who follow that law from actually voting.

-So that's where the opposition to that um.
+So that's where the opposition to that starts.

-Well, now uh uh you look at I don't know Jewish law, so I can't sit here and uh and and debate that.
+Look, I don't know Jewish law, so I can't sit here and debate that.

 Right.

-And if I were a liberal, I would debate you, uh, even though it's right.
+If I were a liberal, I would debate you, even though it's right.

-It's going to be buried somewhere here in this stack because I frankly didn't intend to get to it this soon, but it it uh melded well with this uh silly little Christmas tree story out there in Seattle.
+It's going to be buried somewhere here in the stack because I frankly didn't intend to get to it this soon, but it melded well with this silly little Christmas tree story out there in Seattle.

-Uh my only question you would be, uh they've been voting in churches in Palm Beach County for quite a while.
+My only question to you would be: they've been voting in churches in Palm Beach County for quite a while.

 You can't help but miss.

-If it's been against if it's been against Jewish law, how come it's been going on for so long?
+If it's been against Jewish law, how come it's been going on for so long?

-Well, the problem is not uh passing by a church or going across the street.
+Well, the problem is not passing by a church or going across the street.

-I think the problem with is that Jewish law prohibits actually entering um a non-Jewish house of worship.
+I think the problem is that Jewish law prohibits actually entering a non-Jewish house of worship.

-Now, there's it's also true that many Jewish people might not necessarily adhere to Jewish law uh by the book, but then again, there are people who do.
+Now, it's also true that many Jewish people might not necessarily adhere to Jewish law by the book, but then again, there are people who do.

-So um just because you see, I mean, uh, you know, just because you see um a Jewish person doing something doesn't make it um.
+So just because you see, I mean, you know, just because you see a Jewish person doing something doesn't make it dependent on the fact that I know when I see a Jewish person.

 Don't go there.